RTÉ Sport: Other sports

-RTÉ also screen a lot of horse racing, including the Galway Races and Punchestown they have their own coverage for Irish Racing with Treacy Piggott but they take Channel 4 coverage when covering the Grand National, The Derby and the Cheltenham Festival.
+RTÉ also screen much horse racing, including the Galway Races and Punchestown, they have their own coverage for Irish racing with Treacy Piggott, but they take Channel 4 coverage when covering the Grand National, The Derby and the Cheltenham Festival.
 Sport is shown on RTÉ News.

 A programme for the Beijing Olympics was shown on RTÉ Two before the games, called Ireland's Olympians.
-RTÉ broadcast most of Ireland's candidates for the gold medal during the Olympiad, as well as the finals in which no Irish took part.
+RTÉ broadcast most of Ireland's candidates for the gold medal during the Olympiad, as well as the finals in which no Irish athletes were competing.

 From the 1970s through to 1997, RTÉ's flagship television sports programme was Sports Stadium, which provided live football and racing coverage on Saturday afternoons along with coverage of other sports and classified football results, in a similar manner to the BBC's Grandstand or ITV's World of Sport.
-The programme was badly hit by the loss of live rights to Saturday afternoon Football League Division One matches after the beginning of the Premier League in 1992, and ended as part of RTÉ's revamp of Network 2 into N2 in 1997, being replaced for one year by Saturday Sports Live (which only concentrated on one single football or rugby game.
+The programme was badly hit by the loss of live rights to Saturday afternoon First Division matches after the beginning of the Premier League in 1992 and ended as part of RTÉ's revamp of Network 2 into N2 in 1997, being replaced for one year by Saturday Sports Live (which only concentrated on one single football or rugby game.
 Since 1998 RTÉ has not covered live sports on Saturday on a weekly basis on television, although major events such as the Six Nations Championship are still shown live.

 For many years, RTÉ was the official broadcaster in Ireland of Formula One with its coverage presented by Peter Collins.

-Radio Sport
+Radio

 RTÉ's regular radio sports programming (usually on RTÉ Radio 1) comprises: